Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

     - These are optional and allow for creating overrides for the connection we set up when creating the project.
 You can leave these as is.
   - Deployment credentials:
     - Auth method: `Username and password`
-    - Username: Your Snowflake username
+    - Username: <your-snowflake-username>
-    - Password: Your Snowflake password
+    - Password: <your-snowflake-password>
     - schema: `prod`
   - Test the connection (bottom of form) and then save (top-right of form) once successful.